samvdjagt/wvdquickstart/index.md

 * <a href="concepts">Understanding the underlying concepts of the Quickstart</a>
 * <a href="customize">Customizing the WVD Quickstart</a>
 * <a href="troubleshoot">Troubleshooting your WVD Quickstart deployment</a>

-*Microsoft Support is not handling issues for any published tools in this repository.
-These tools are published as is with no implied support.
-However, we would like to welcome you to open issues using GitHub issues to collaborate and improve these tools.
-You can open an issue <a href="https://github.com/samvdjagt/wvdquickstart/issues">here</a>.*